netcinematics/aWordza/DRAFTS/1_LettersToHumanity.md

 - EASY TO LEARN, and SELF-DESCRIPTIVE.

 - Actually accurate!
-Not vague, ambiguous or cliche.
+Non_Ambiguous, Non_Vague, Non_Disceptive.

-- High Density Concepts - packed into few letters and words.
+- High Density Concepts : packed into fewest letters and words.

-- Avoid useless grammer rules.
-Add powerful grammer rules.
+- Avoid limiting-grammer-rules.
+Add powerful-grammer-rules.

-2) LANGUAGE PURPOSE
+### 2) LANGUAGE PURPOSE

 The original purpose was to rhyme song lyrics.
-But that aim has changed many times, after writing the METADATA for SOCIAL~PHRASES.
-Because, trying to define language, as metadata has a way of forcing open the FRONT-DOOR to all HUMAN-MIND.
+But the use has changed many times.
+It was at one time aWordaGamea.
+But after writing the METADATA for SOCIAL~PHRASES - there was a very specific breakthrough.
+Because, language-metadata is like a FRONT-DOOR to All_HUMAN_MIND.

-It was astonishing to stumble upon.
-But anyone_can_see - if we chooze_to_look!
+It is astonishing to see.

+> Anyone_Can_See, when We_Chooze_To_Look!

-The METADATA of SONG LYRICS is actually tranformational.
-It is the ACTZ of a series of VIEWZ or Thought-Experiments.
+The METADATA of SONG LYRICS was exceptionally tranformational.
+But not in ways expected.
+The SYNTAX reveals: WORDz and CONCEPTz into VIEWz of ACTz, by a series of Thought_Experimentz.

+In short,

-A) Trying to express CONCEPTS, that actually exist beyond words.
+A) Trying to express CONCEPTz, that (actually still) exist beyond words.

-  - We are actually missing words.
+  - We are missing words.
+Thousands of them, if not more.

   - Our current words are FAR from precise.
+FUZZY and BLURRY of VIEWz and FOCUZ.

+  - We can easily do better - at being more ARTICULATE.

+  - We can easily do better - to name things WHAT_THEY_ARE (not the person who found it)

+  - We can easily do better - to name all things in self-descriptive way, non cryptic way.

-  - We can actually do better at passing CONCEPTS from mind-to-mind.
+  - We can easily do better at passing CONCEPTS from mind-to-mind.

+  - We easily do better, to stop arguing, and work better at EXISTING_TOGETHER.

+  - We easily do better, if we do not insist on self-distruction.

-B) Listening to WORDS of Songs, can AFFECT many CONCEPTS, in mind.
+B) Listening to WORDS of Songs, can INSPIRE/AFFECT many CONCEPTS, into mind.

+   In aWordza, the word for a CONCEPT coming to mind is aSparka.

+   > 'aSparka' - means : actual act of spark.

+   - short-form of 'aSparkaMinda' : actual act of a spark in mind.

-  - Like “painting pictures in minds”, what are the concepts PROJECTED/REFLECTED?
+   - Like “painting pictures in minds”.
+By yourself - or others.

+   - EXAMINE and NAME: "CONCEPTS beneath WORDS", into "CONCEPTZ beneath WORDZ"

+   - CONCEPTZ : PROJECTED/REFLECTED, from MIND_To_MIND, across All_Human_Mind.

-C) What is the original “CONCEPT BENEATH WORDS”?
+C) Actual_Reality or NON_Actual_Reality in all “CONCEPTZ BENEATH WORDS”?

 aWordza solves all those pesky language blockers - and more.
 Here is how.